 - They had a festive lobby with dinner specials and casinos on site.
 The uninterrupted views of the skies were amazing – it was like sleeping under the stars and the next day’s sunrise was beautiful and bright.

 - The hotel property has lots of parking spaces, is close to the highway (and a helipad) and the Nordic Provincial Centre.
 The rooms were spacious and clean.

 - Rooms: 110.
 Standard and deluxe rooms, access to great views.

 - Features: Great value hotel with casino and restaurant on site.
 Peaceful, natural setting location.

 - Book your stay at the Stoney Nakoda Resort & Casino

 Lake Louise is the second most visited place in the Canadian Rockies.
 It is located about 40 minutes away from Banff town, in the hamlet of Lake Louise.
-The blue turquoise waters look heavenly in the summer time and is ideal for kayaking.
-And in the winter time, there are ice festivals held on the frozen lake and beyond.
+The blue turquoise waters look heavenly in the summertime and are ideal for kayaking.
+And in the wintertime, there are ice festivals held on the frozen lake and beyond.